isomerpages/moe-zhonghuapri/_hbl/Expectations of Students on Home Based Learning (HBL).md

 *   Students should gather all their materials, books and stationery to prepare for HBL to stay focused in learning.

 *   In the event when students encounter difficulties in the assignment, they are encouraged to seek help from their teachers.
 This can be done through:
+    * SLS Portal
+    * Writing email to the teachers
+    * Seeking help from peers via email or SLS portal